-The League of Agricultural and Forestry Students Associations is the umbrella organisation of the Faculty’s discipline-specific student associations.
+The Association of Agriculture and Forestry Students is the umbrella organisation of the Faculty’s discipline-specific student associations.

 Agro-Forst is a more than 100-year-old organization for Finland-Swedish geography and forestry students.
 Students of the environment and food economics, as well as students of food, agricultural and forestry sciences and veterinary students are also welcome.
 The old Finland-Swedish fun traditions crumble in our activities!
 Our regular student events includes, for example, excursions, sports and cultural events, and gatherings (sitsit).